pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 <a href="#heading--Setting-the-maas_rack_controller-role"><h3 id="heading--Setting-the-maas_rack_controller-role">Setting the maas_rack_controller role</h3></a>

-**How do we do this?
-Please explain!**
-*The process is the same as assigning a host the `maas_region_controller` roles, or any role for that matter.
-The role is given a set of hosts in the `hosts` file of the ansible configuration:*
+Assigning a host the `maas_rack_controller` role is straightforward.
+The role is given a set of hosts in the `hosts` file of the ansible configuration:

 INI
 ```INI